Dragonstone © Marc Simonetti

 The ancient fortress was built using advanced Valyrian techniques of masonry that were lost in the Doom, causing it to look unique among all the castles in Westeros.
-The citadel of Dragonstone is wrought all of black stone (the "stones of hell", if the old tales are true), its towers carved into the shapes of dragons, and 1,000 gargoyles carved into various shapes serve as brooding crenellations along the three curtain walls.
+The citadel of Dragonstone is wrought all of black stone (the "stones of hell", if old tales are true) its towers carved into the shapes of dragons.
+Instead of merlons, grotesques and gargoyles serve as brooding crenellations along the three curtain walls.
 Designs include basilisks, cockatrices, demons, griffins, hellhounds, manticores, minotaurs, wyverns, and other creatures.
 When Maester Cressen first came to Dragonstone the army of grotesques had made him uneasy, but as the years passed he grew used to them, and in his old age he came to think of the 12-foot-tall hellhound and wyvern on his windswept balcony as old friends.

 The design of the castle is very dragon-oriented.
 Small dragons frame gates and dragon claws hold torches.
 A pair of great wings cover the armory and smithy, and tails form archways and staircases.